Estimated Reading Time: 15 minutes

 We all know that in our old age we tend to experience more health concerns, so you’ll want to ensure your retirement location is close to a GP or a hospital.

 Is the town, village or city well-linked by public transport (bus or train).
 Will family and friends easily be able to drive to you for visits?

 Consider what you like to do in your spare time.
-If it’s walking, a country or coastal location could be the one for you, while for those who enjoy film or social activities, the city or a larger town might be best.
+If it’s walking - including joining a walking group for over 50s - a country or coastal location could be the one for you, while for those who enjoy film or social activities, the city or a larger town might be best.

 Spending time outdoors in the fresh air works wonders for physical and mental health, so factor this in when you’re making your list of locations.

 Research released in 2019 by Hodge, a retirement lending firm, found that retirees typically look for low crime rates, a variety of nearby shops, amenities and eateries, access to a beach, good phone signal, low levels of traffic and people of similar ages in the area, so you may wish to take these things into consideration too.

 So, once you have your list of priorities, you’re good to go!
 For some inspiration on the UK’s best retirement villages and towns, keep reading.